 The pie chart shows the distribution of the environmental impact.
 Electricity has the highest environmental impct, followed by fuel (natural gas for heating).
 Commuter transport and waste alsof play an important part in the environmental impact.
 Business transport, hazardous waste and water & wastewater have a small impact.

 |Building-specific energy / surface area||1,0||0,7||GJ/m2|

 Source of this average Envirometer

-In 2018, Stichting Stimular executed the “Envirometer Benchmark for Healthcare Institutions” for the second time (based on data from 2017).
-14 health care institutions participated with a total of 28 barometers.
-Stimular has determined the average environmental score for care institutions for the elderly (a mix of care and nursing homes).
+In 2019, Stichting Stimular executed the “Envirometer Benchmark for Healthcare Institutions” for the third time (based on data from 2018).
+17 health care institutions participated with a total of 50 barometers (about 80 locations, spreaded over 590.000m2).
+This formed the base for Stimular to determine the average environmental score for care institutions for the elderly (a mix of care and nursing homes).